-15. How many customers were interrupted during the Major Event?
+No. - 15.
+How many customers were interrupted during the Major Event?
 What percentage of the distributor's total customer base did the interrupted customers represent?

-There were 20,890 customer interruptions during the Major Event Day.
+There were 19,932 customer interruptions during the Major Event Day.
 This accounts for individual customers who were interrupted more than once, and represents 13% of London Hydro's total customer base.
-The maximum number of customers interrupted at any one time was 13,406.
-This represents 9% of London Hydro's total customer base.
+The maximum number of customers interrupted at any one time was 5,758.
+This represents 4% of London Hydro's total customer base.

-16. How many hours did it take to restore 90% of the customers who were interrupted?
-It took 20 hours to restore more than 90% of the customers who were interrupted since 12:00am on May 4th.
-However, the Major Event outage occurred at 4:20pm and contributed 51% of customer interruptions on May 4th.
-These customers were restored in just over 4 hours.

-17. Was any distributed generation used to supply load during the Major Event?
+- 16. How many hours did it take to restore 90% of the customers who were interrupted?
+It took 2 hours and 23 minutes to restore 90% of the customers who were interrupted.
+The remaining 10% of customers interrupted were restored in 3 hours and 17 minutes. - 17.
+Was any distributed generation used to supply load during the Major Event?
 No.

 18. Were there any outages associated with Loss of Supply during the Major Event?
 If so, please report on the duration and frequency of Loss of Supply outages.
-No.